-References made herein to certain documents, reports and laws are brief summaries thereof that do not purport to be complete or definitive, and the reader is referred to the complete contents of each such document, report and laws.
+References made herein to certain documents and reports are brief summaries thereof that do not purport to be complete or definitive, and reference is made to such documents and reports for full and complete statements of the contents thereof.

 Any statements in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
-This Official Statement is not to be construed as a contract or agreement between the City and the purchasers or Owners and Beneficial Owners of any of the Bonds.
-The preparation and distribution of this Official Statement have been authorized by the City.
+This Official Statement is not to be construed as a contract or agreement between the City and the purchasers or Owners of any of the 2004 Certificates.
+The preparation and distribution of this Official Statement has been authorized by the City.
+For copies, written request may be made to the Mayor's Office of Public Finance, City Hall, Room 336, 1 Carlton B. Goodlett Place, San Francisco, California 94102.

-The issuance and delivery of this Official Statement have been duly authorized by the Board of the City.
+The execution and delivery of this Official Statement has been authorized by the City.

-By: /s/Edward M. Harrington Controller
+/s/ EDWARD M. HARRINGTON By: Edward M. Harrington, Controller